ChilliCream/hotchocolate-docs/docs/instrumentation.md

 ## How to subscribe

-In order to subscribe to the _Hot Chocolate_ instrumentation events you have to create a class that implements the marker interface `IDiagnosticObserver`.
+In order to subscribe to the _Hot Chocolate_ instrumentation events, you have to create a class that implements the marker interface `IDiagnosticObserver`.

 ```csharp
 public class MyDiagnosticObserver